Skip to content

 External Services & Credentials Required

-• Twilio API: WhatsApp messaging service
+• Twilio API: For WhatsApp message sending and receiving

-• OpenAI API: Embeddings for vector search
+• OpenAI API: For text embeddings in vector store

 Environment Variables